|Annual Review for the Schools incorporating the Life Sciences and Medicine|

 Annual Review Documentation

-Two sets of Annual Review forms have been produced which contain detailed guidance for the completion of the review form.
+Two sets of Annual Review forms have been produced.
 One form has been designed and is recommended for use by staff in Grades 1 to 4 and the other form is recommended for staff in Grades 5 to 9.
 Detailed guidance on the completion of the forms is also provided.

 The job description should be considered as the initial step in annual review and updated if necessary.

 Please note, the annual review process in the College of Life Sciences and Medicine has been revised for Academic Staff (Grades 6 and above only).

 Annual Review Discussion